 June Walk and Talk

 We paired up our thirty six participating members, and walked between Tate Britain, to Royal Academy for around forty minutes.
-We asked mentees in advance to specify which particular areas or subjects they wanted to discuss, and then paired them with senior (or peer) women who had relevant experience and could offer advice.

 Everything at Once

 To celebrate AWITA's one year anniversary, members were given a private view of 180 The Strand's Everything at Once exhibition, courtesy of the Vinyl Factory and Lisson Gallery.
 Lisson's Curatorial Director Greg Hilty and Hana Noorali provided a short guided tour of the exhibition, with the gallery's involvement with female artists in mind.

 The Art of Mentoring was held at Christie’s King Street.
 In a discussion moderated by AWITA Advisory Board Member Sophie Macpherson, Georgina Adam and Melanie Gerlis provided a nuanced response to the topic of mentoring, by sharing an insight as to their own mentor-mentee model of a relationship.